References to External Metadata

 ITypeDefOrRef importedType = importer.ImportType(typeToImport);

-These types also implement the IImportable
+Most metadata definitions also implement the IImportable

-can also use the member.ImportWith
+This means you can also use the member.ImportWith

 method instead: